carlkaziboni/Assignment2part2/Assignment2part2/writing.md

 # 2: Favourite mistake #

 ### Outline ###
-- Not having all necessesary sections in the worksheet, i.e. Introduction, Table of Contents etc. In the second part of this assignment I have actively seeked to not repeat this mistake.
+- Not having all necessary sections in the worksheet, i.e. Introduction, Table of Contents etc. In the second part of this assignment I have actively sought to not repeat this mistake.

-### Explaination ###
+### Explanation ###
-- This mistake showed me that I needed to have more structre in my writing, not just in the worksheet but in the entire assignment, i.e Design.Java, Acknowledgements and Writing.
+- This mistake showed me that I needed to have more structure in my writing, not just in the worksheet but in the entire assignment, i.e Design.Java, Acknowledgements and Writing.
 Having a structure allowed me to streamline my work and only put what was necessary.
 Having sections in the worksheet also helped me 'modularize' the worksheet.
 This allowed it to be easier for a beginner to follow and split what was a big daunting worksheet before to a manageable and easier to follow worksheet.

 # 3: Helping previous you #
 ### Advice ###